Integrative profiling and engineering of clonal cancer cell behaviours: from the tissue level down to the molecular scale

 Clonal evolution in tumours, the process by which cancer cells expand, diversify and are selected, is a major determinant of tumour growth and response to therapy.
 How the co-existence of diverse cancer cell clones shapes tumour development is a fundamental question that remains open, in part because of limitations on existing experimental platforms and analytical frameworks.

-Expertise and Advances
+Expertise and Technological Advances

-Our expertise inferring multicellular behaviours within tissue microenvironments, together with recent advances in imaging, assay automation, and cell engineering, timely place us in an excellent position to profile and engineer clonal interactions within tumours from the tissue level down to the molecular scale.
+Our expertise in inferring multicellular behaviours within tissue microenvironments, together with recent advances in imaging, assay automation, and cell engineering, timely place us in an excellent position to profile and engineer clonal interactions within tumours from the tissue level down to the molecular scale.
 This enables targeting this important question with unprecedented throughput and spatial resolution.

 Objectives of SpaceClones